 Oh, and he's got the codes.

-Tried to talk to him, didn't work out well.
+Tried to talk to him.

 We'll tell you about that.

-Ann Coulter, who probably deserves the biggest victory lap, she predicted this what in 2014 that Trump could win?
+Ann Coulter, who probably deserves the biggest victory lap, she predicted this, what, in 2014, that Trump could win?

-Yeah, maybe early 2015.
+Well, maybe early 2015.

-We said it was a challenge when you're elected as an outsider, you're elected as a populist, and you're channeling what was real anger out there with his supporters.
+When you're elected as an outsider, you're elected as a populist, and you're channeling what was real anger out there with his supporters.

 He went with populism.